Mark Kerr (fighter): Later career

-After his loss to Yoshihisa Yamamoto, Kerr was supposed to make his comeback against Wes Sims in the American Championship Fighting (ACF) on May 6, 2006 at the Denver Coliseum, but was not medically cleared to fight due to a hand injury.
+After his loss to Yoshihisa Yamamoto, Kerr was supposed to make his comeback against Wes Sims in the American Championship Fighting (ACF) on May 6, 2006, at the Denver Coliseum, but was not medically cleared to fight due to a hand injury.

 On February 11, 2007, Kerr fought Mustafa Al Turk at Cage Rage 20: 'Born 2 Fight'.
 Kerr lost his footing after an attempted roundhouse kick and he was mounted, stunned with a series of blows and submitted within the first round.
 Kerr was supposed to fight Sean O'Haire on August 17 in the Global Fighting Championships first show at the Mohegan Sun Arena but was cancelled due to his high blood pressure and his license was suspended indefinitely.

 Mark Kerr fought in the World Cage Fighting Organization (WCO) in November 2007, winning his bout against Steve Gavin by Americana after 1:39 of the first round.

-Kerr competed in the ADCC Submission Wrestling World Championship (ADCC), a world class submission wrestling tournament.
-In 2000, Kerr won the ADCC Open Weight Absolute Tournament.
-Among the fighters he defeated at ADCC were Carlos "Carlão" Barreto, Sean Alvarez, Ricco Rodriguez, Mike Van Arsdale, Josh Barnett and Tony Netcler.
-It was quite notable at the time when Mark Kerr, Mario Sperry and Royler Gracie were dominating the ADCC each in their own weight classes.

-Kerr is an avid powerlifter, reportedly able to bench press 425 lb (192.5 kg) and squat 550 lb (250 kg).

 In 2008, Kerr launched a comeback.
 In March, Mark beat Chuck Huus by Submission (Keylock/Americana) at CCCF – Battle on the Border.
 In April, he lost to Oleg Taktarov in one round by kneebar.
-Two months later, Kerr was choked out in the opening round by deaf fighter Tracy Willis at a C-3 Fights show in Cocho, Oklahoma.
+Two months later, Kerr was choked out in the opening round by deaf fighter Tracy Willis at a C-3 Fights show in Concho, Oklahoma.
 On July 26, Ralph Kelly stopped Kerr in the first round at Xp3.
-On September 27, 2008 Kerr lost to fellow heavyweight Jeff Monson by rear-naked choke, in a battle of former ADCC champions.
+On September 27, 2008, Kerr lost to fellow heavyweight Jeff Monson by rear-naked choke, in a battle of former ADCC champions.

 On August 28, 2009, Kerr faced fellow wrestler Muhammed Lawal at an M-1 Global event.
 Kerr was taken down and subsequently pounded into unconsciousness in just 25 seconds, receiving several blows to the head after he was clearly unable to defend himself.
 This led the event's TV commentators to openly speculate that Kerr's fighting career was over.
 Guy Mezger, in the post-fight discussion, suggested that it was time for Kerr to "find another vocation".
-Kerr has only won four of his 15 fights since 2000 and has lost each of his last five fights.
+Kerr only won four of his 15 fights since 2000 and lost his last five fights.

+Hall of Fame

+During UFC 316's broadcast in June 2025, Kerr was announced as the next "pioneer wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.